 Deodorant on Squeaky Belt

 We all know the feeling of having a squeaky belt.
 It’s annoying, and it can ruin your whole day.
-But did you know that deodorant can actually help to reduce the noise?
+But did you know that deodorant can actually help reduce noise?

 Yes, it’s true!
 Deodorant can help to lubricate the belt and stop the noise.
 Simply apply a small amount of deodorant to the area where the belt makes contact with the pulley.